 Customer service is our first priority.
 We have several sewer assistance programs designed to help you with sanitary sewer backups or other problems with your sewer service.
 Technicians are available at all hours to respond to emergencies, such as backups or sanitary sewer manhole overflows.
 Reporting of all sanitary sewer backups is essential to provide the information necessary to monitor sewer system conditions, identify problem areas and eligibility for assistance programs.
 District personnel will investigate backups to determine the cause and appropriate corrective action.
 Residents should note that charges by plumbers or sewer contractors for work performed prior to contacting the District are generally not eligible under our assistance programs.
-Our assistance programs available to residents include:

-Building Sanitary Service Repair Assistance Program

-If you are having any issues with your sanitary service or are having to maintain it by frequently rodding, you may be eligible for a repair under the Building Sanitary Service Repair Assistance Program.
+Our assistance programs available to residents include: Building Sanitary Service Repair Assistance Program If you are having any issues with your sanitary service or are having to maintain it by frequently rodding, you may be eligible for a repair under the Building Sanitary Service Repair Assistance Program.
 The Program covers the entire building sanitary service from the building to the public sewer.
 To qualify for an initial investigation, property owners are usually only required to submit a Program Application and a sewer rodding or televising invoice that occurred within the previous 12 months.
 The District will determine if the cause of repeated maintenance activity is a problem eligible for participation and, if so, the appropriate corrective measures.
 Most often this includes the installation of an outside cleanout access to help more effectively maintain your service.
 This Program is not a substitute for and does not cover routine maintenance of the building sanitary service such as periodic rodding.
 This Program also does not transfer ownership of the building sanitary service to the District.

-Example of a cleanout being installed (top) and a finished installation (bottom).
+Reimbursement Program for Installation of Overhead Sewer or Backflow Prevention Devices The District requires new construction to include plumbing features needed to protect property from backups that can occur at any time.
+Owners of older buildings should consider improvements needed to provide this level of protection.
+This cost sharing program is available for residents who have experienced sewer backup problems and desire to convert to an overhead sewer system or install backflow prevention devices, offering to pay half the project cost up to a limit of \$3,000.
+Reimbursement Program for Sanitary Sewer Backups Caused by Blockages of the Public Sanitary Sewer finished installation (bottom).